 The investment

-The White Paper comes with a headline figure of approximately four billion pounds in additional investment, beginning in 2029.
+The White Paper comes with a headline figure of approximately four billion pounds in additional investment over three years from 2026-27.
 This covers new funding for mainstream schools to build SEND capacity, training for teachers and Special Educational Needs Coordinators (SENCOs), and improvements to specialist provision where it’s genuinely needed.

 Whether this amount is enough will depend on how it’s distributed and over what timeframe.
 The current system is under severe strain, with assessment backlogs, tribunal appeal rates at record levels, and many LAs effectively bankrupt from SEND spending.
 Four billion over several years may not be enough to fix all of that.